How to Install a Bathroom in a Basement?

 • Strengthen your traps: operate the tape on either side of the pipe and take the tape to your PVC.
 This will keep your pipes and traps stable during concreting.

-Please see tips below in this video:
+Please see the tips below in this video:

 What kind of toilet do I need for a basement?